mmoult/SPIRV-Interpreter/README.md

 challenges to the interpreter which aims to be a correct reference.

 Many vendors use anisotropic filtering, but these algorithms have not been open sourced.
 The interpreter plans to use trilinear interpolation instead- which should be easy to deconstruct and/or extend as needed.
+Image processing is still in development.

 ### Ray Tracing
 Similarly to image processing, the SPIR-V specification does not define all characteristics of ray tracing functions and